 View your Community’s Preliminary Flood Hazard Data

-View your community’s preliminary flood hazard data: over the web and in one convenient location!
+View your community’s preliminary flood hazard data over the web and in one convenient location!
 Preliminary flood hazard data provide an early look at your home or community’s risk to flood hazards.
 There are many benefits to viewing your community’s data before it becomes effective.
 For more information, visit the Preliminary Flood Hazard Data page.

-FEMA's Customer and Data Services (CDS) has launched the LOMC Clearinghouse has centralized the administrative functions associated with processing MT-EZ, MT-1 and MT-2 requests.
-Specific activities include creation of LOMC case files, upload and scanning of data, processing of associated fees, and distribution to the appropriate Production and Technical Services firm for processing.
+FEMA's Customer and Data Services (CDS) has launched the LOMC Clearinghouse that has centralized the administrative functions associated with processing MT-EZ, MT-1 and MT-2 requests.
+Specific activities include creation of LOMC case files, upload and scanning of data, processing of associated fees and distribution to the appropriate Production and Technical Services firm for processing.